West Chester, PA 19380

 These locations are available by appointment only

-Call (877) 529-2422 to schedule a free consultation and to discuss the details of your case.
-Ciccarelli Law Offices represents spouses throughout Chester County, Delaware County, Montgomery County, Lancaster County, Philadelphia, and Southeastern Pennsylvania.
+Contact us today at (877) 529-2422 to set up a consultation.
+Based in West Chester, we represent LGBT people throughout Chester County, Delaware County, Montgomery County, Lancaster County, Philadelphia, and Southeastern Pennsylvania.

 Same-sex marriage became legal in Pennsylvania in May 2014 when a U.S. federal district court judge ruled the 1996 statutory ban on recognizing same-sex marriage was unconstitutional.
 The state had prohibited same-sex marriage in the state and refused to recognize same-sex marriages performed in other states.